Impossible measurements revisited: Examples

-This agrees with the expectation that smearings of local field operators $\phi(x)$ over (subsets of) spacelike hypersurfaces, will not signal \cite{Benincasa:2012rb}.
+This non-signalling nature of sums of local observables agrees with the expectation that smearings of local field operators $\phi(x)$ over (subsets of) spacelike hypersurfaces, will not signal \cite{Benincasa:2012rb}.
 It does not however address the physically relevant case (in that the operators are well-defined) of smearing over spacetime subregions of $\mathcal{M}$, as we shall discuss in our concluding remarks.